-The FAFSA (Free Application for Federal Student Aid) allows the government to determine Expected Family Contribution (EFC) for each student.
-EFC is based on an impartial analysis of the student's total available resources.
-Financial need is determined by comparing the College's cost of attendance with the student's EFC.
-Grants, fee waivers, Federal Work Study, and student loans are distributed to students who indicate financial need through this process.
+The Free Application for Federal Student Aid (FAFSA) and California Dream Act Application (CADAA) allow the government to determine a Student Aid Index (SAI) for each student.
+SAI is based on a impartial analysis of the student's total available resources.
+Financial need is determined by comparing the College's cost of attendance with the student's SAI.
+Grants, fee waivers, Federal Work Study, and student loans are distributed to students who demonstrate financial need through this process.